MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

     This page displays the default settings for this plan.

-9. Optionally, change settings.
-You can edit the plan name, the start date, and the target.
-Once you agree with the settings, select **Validate**.
-Note that the number of participants is set and cannot be edited.
+7. (Optional) Change the settings of the plan.
+You can edit its name, the start date, and the target.
+Once you're finished with the settings, select **Validate**.
+Note that the number of participants cannot be edited.
 It is determined by the organizational data that your admin has uploaded.

-10. Workplace Analytics reports whether the group successfully validated, and it also displays any warnings that are generated.
+   Workplace Analytics reports whether the group successfully validated, and it also displays any warnings that are generated.
 For more information about these warnings and about the options upon a validation failure, see [Validation](#validation).

-11. After the group validates successfully, go to [To create the plan](#to-create-the-plan).
+8. After the group validates successfully, go to [To create the plan](#to-create-the-plan).

 ### To create the plan